 As a result, we ask for you to 'check in' to the Cathedral by scanning the site QR code with the NHS Test & Trace smartphone app.
 If you are unable to register with the app, you can fill in a slip provided at our Test & Trace stand in the Cathedral Baptistry. *

-We will operate a one-way system of entrance and exit to the building.
+We are operating a one-way system of entrance and exit to the building.

 Please enter via the Cathedral's West Door.
 All other entrances and exits to the building will remain closed, apart from the Cathedral’s accessible entrance.
 This route will be continually monitored to ensure everyone’s safety.

 We have set aside space for private prayer and reflection.

 Votive stands will be available for you to light a candle.
 The Blessed Sacrament is reserved in The Lady Chapel, at the east end of the Cathedral, which is set aside for private prayer.

 When visiting, please follow the Government’s guidance, which includes: